formstjs/formst/README.md

 - Vidhi Kataria ([@VidhiKataria2](https://twitter.com/vidhikataria2?lang=en))
 - Gaurav Guha ([@greedy_reader](https://twitter.com/greedy_reader?lang=en))

-### 9) How to Contribute
+### 10) How to Contribute

 Thank you for your interest in contributing to Formst!
-We are lucky to have you 🙂 Head over to Contribution Guidelines and learn how you can be a part of a wonderful, growing community.
+We are lucky to have you 🙂 Head over to [Contribution Guidelines](https://github.com/formstjs/formst/blob/master/CONTRIBUTING.md) and learn how you can be a part of a wonderful, growing community.

 For major changes, please open an issue first to discuss changes and update tests as appropriate.

-### 10) License
+### 11) License

 Licensed under the MIT License, Copyright © 2020 GeekyAnts.
-See LICENSE for more information.
+See [LICENSE](https://github.com/formstjs/formst/blob/master/LICENSE) for more information.